xiix0/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
+In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
-		-- Mark Twain
+		-- Mark Twain, on New England weather